kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### 📖 Education & Learning

-**Trish's encouragement**: *"Teaching is one of the most powerful ways to contribute.
-When you help someone learn, you're not just sharing knowledge - you're building confidence."*
+**Trish's encouraging teaching**: *"Teaching is one of the most powerful ways to contribute!
+When you help someone learn, you're not just sharing knowledge - you're building confidence.
+Let's make learning absolutely magical!"*

 - **Create educational content** that makes learning fun
 - **Develop learning paths** for different skill levels